euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### permit

 Instead of invoking the EVC directly, signed messages called `permit`s can also be provided to the EVC.
 Permits can be invoked by anyone, but they will execute on behalf of the signer of the permit message.
-They are useful for implementing "gasless" transactions.
+Amongst others, they are useful for implementing "gasless" transactions.

 Permits are EIP-712 typed data messages with the following fields:

 * `signer`: The address to execute the operation on behalf of.
-* `nonceNamespace` and `nonce`: Values used to prevent replaying permit messages, and for sequencing (see below)
+* `nonceNamespace` and `nonce`: Values used to prevent replaying permit messages, and for sequencing (see below).
 * `deadline`: A timestamp after which the permit becomes invalid.
+* `sentinel`: The address for the second stage verification of the permit message (see below).
-* `value`: The value of native currency that is expected to be sent to the EVC
+* `value`: The value of native currency that is expected to be sent to the EVC.
 * `data`: Arbitrary calldata that will be used to invoke the EVC.
 Typically this will contain an invocation of the `batch` method.

 There are two types of signature methods supported by permits: ECDSA, which is used by EOAs, and [ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) which is used by smart contract wallets.
 In both cases, the `permit` method can be invoked by any unprivileged address, such as a keeper.
 If the signature is exactly 65 bytes long, an `ecrecover` is attempted.
 If the recovered address does not match `signer`, or for signature lengths other than 65, then an ERC-1271 verification is attempted, by staticcalling `isValidSignature` on `signer`.

-After verifying `deadline`, `signature`, `nonce`, and `nonceNamespace`, the `data` will be used to invoke the EVC, forwarding the specified `value` (or the full balance of the EVC contract if max `uint256` was specified).
+After verifying `nonce`, `nonceNamespace`, `deadline`, the `sentinel`'s and the `signer`'s `signature`s, the `data` will be used to invoke the EVC, forwarding the specified `value` (or the full balance of the EVC contract if max `uint256` was specified).
 Although other methods can be invoked, the most general purpose method to use is `batch`.
 Inside a batch, each batch item can specify an `onBehalfOfAccount` address.
 This can be any sub-account of the owner, meaning a signed batch can affect multiple sub-accounts, just as a regular non-permit invocation of `batch` can.
 If the `signer` is an operator of another account, then the other account can also be specified -- this could be useful for gaslessly invoking a restricted "hot wallet" operator.

 Internally, `permit` works by `call`ing `address(this)`, which has the effect of setting `msg.sender` to the EVC itself, indicating to the EVC that the actually authenticated user should be taken from the execution context.
 It is critical that a permit is the only way for this to happen, otherwise the authentication could be bypassed.
 Note that the EVC can be self-invoked via `call` and `batch`, but this is done with *delegatecall*, leaving `msg.sender` unchanged.